The Precise Deep Serve

 You can participate in a maximum of three 5-serve sequences and your best score of your 3 attempts will count towards making the finals.

-The three highest point totals within each skill division will play a 5 serve “sudden death” final.
 A semi-final will settle any ties for the “final” qualifiers.

 The idea behind SuperSkills is to organize skill-testing events that showcase some of the most important elements of the game within an all-inclusive, fun environment.
 Hope to see you at the arena for our final SuperSkills of the summer.